How to Avoid Over WritingMar 24, 2019

+This is a helpful example to start with.
 Here’s your base.
 You have to know your sins to forgive them.
 You should know them intimately at third draft.

 This is from their manual.

-'We would recommend using ProWritingAid once you have finished your first draft (either of part or whole of the document).
+We would recommend using ProWritingAid once you have finished your first draft (either of part or whole of the document).
 It is not a tool you use as you are writing, but one you use after you have written something to improve it… Many professional authors use ProWritingAid before they send their work to their editor.
 It helps reduce the time and cost needed to edit a book by highlighting a lot of the quick wins allowing your editor to concentrate on more important stylistic and plot issues.
-While ProWritingAid will never replace a professional editor, it will help improve the quality of the end product.'
+While ProWritingAid will never replace a professional editor, it will help improve the quality of the end product.